nturley3/zeek-suspect-file-exposure/README.md

 Sensitive File Exposure Detection
 ======================

-Bro module which detects access to possibly sensitive files that are exposed.
+Zeek module which detects access to possibly sensitive files that are exposed.
 This includes files such as source code files, database files, config files such as .htaccess and others.